 Place the compound to be recrystallized in an Erlenmeyer flask.
 This is a better choice than a beaker, since the sloping sides help trap solvent vapors and slow the rate of evaporation.

-Place the solvent in a separate Erlenmeyer flask, and add boiling chips or a stir bar to keep it boiling smoothly.
+Place the solvent (water) in a separate Erlenmeyer flask, and add boiling chips or a stir bar to keep it boiling smoothly.
 Heat it to boiling on a hotplate.

-Add hot solvent to the flask containing the compound in small portions, swirling after each addition, until the compound is completely dissolved.
+Add hot solvent to a flask at room temperature containing the compound in small portions, swirling after each addition, until the compound is completely dissolved.

 During the dissolution process, keep the solution hot at all times by resting it on the hotplate, too.
 Do not add more hot solvent than necessary – just enough to dissolve the sample.